nildeniiz/Privacy-aware-conformance-violation-analysis/README.md

 In order to compare it with the event log sanitization method, respective pyton files can be run with entering the respective n (top_variants_filter) value that achieves the desired k-anonymity privacy level in the "Event log sanitization approach" file.

+The detected conformance violations are available in Traffic Fine.xlsx Coselog.xlsx and Sepsis.xlsx files.